 Which instruments and styles are suitable for an audition?

-Brass, Woodwind, String, Guitar, Bass, Drums/Percussion and Voice.
-Song choices and musical styles other than Western Music styles are not acceptable for audition.
+- Brass, Woodwind, Strings, Guitar, Bass, Drums/Percussion and Voice.
+Song choices and musical styles other than Western Music styles are not acceptable for the audition.
 Vocalists are required to sing repertoire in English.

 My child has been involved in Concert Band & Vocal Ensemble in Primary School.
 Is this suitable for a High School audition?